 The LAN ports allow the system board to connect to a local area network by means of a network hub.

-Configure the onboard LAN in the Chipset menu ("South Bridge Configuration" submenu) of the BIOS.
+Configure the onboard LAN in the Chipset menu of the BIOS.
 Refer to chapter 3 for more information.

 Install the LAN drivers.
 Refer to chapter 4 for more information.